faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

 Entertainment
  ```

-13. Save those changes to the assistant setup, click continue, and send the same prompt about California drought, provided here again for convenience.
+13. Save those changes to the assistant setup, click continue, and send the same prompt about the California drought, provided here again for convenience.

  ```code
 Severe drought likely in California